 Realising the potential for knowledge, I migrated over to Arch Linux where I learned, among others, the importance of a package manager for the OS (pacman is superb, but the AUR is overrated).
 I also appreciated the extra care it takes to maintain the system in good standing.
 Arch was a didactic experience, one that allowed me to, among others, experiment with all major desktop environments as well as some tilling window managers.

 Thanks to Arch I enriched my understanding of the GNU/Linux world and am now able to use even a ‘beginner’ distro for rather advanced purposes.

-Debian 9 and my working environment
+Debian 9 and my desktop environment

 I am an Xfce user, while most of my day-to-day computing happens in the terminal.
 With the exception of a few packages, I have no real need for the latest and greatest.
 Major Xfce updates are few and far between.
 The same is true for Vim, Mutt, Newsbeuter, Cmus, Taskwarrior.
 Even my hardware is pretty standard, which means that I always stick with the LTS kernel.
-With this kind of working environment the added value of Arch’s bleeding edge approach is negligible.
+With this kind of setup the added value of Arch’s bleeding edge approach is negligible.